swiftlang/swift-evolution/proposals/NNNN-properly-constrained-pats-as-regular-protocols.md

 let myOtherUser: User = ... // ❌ Still an error as expected
 ```

-These workarounds, besides producing boilerplate and confusing code, also produce confusing API designs leaving clients to wonder which of the two protocols
-should be used.
-In other cases, API authors may decide that adding `Identifiable` isn’t worth the added complexity and leave the `User` protocol with no
-such conformance whatsoever.
+These workarounds, besides producing boilerplate and confusing code, also produce confusing API designs leaving clients to wonder which of the two protocols should be used.
+In other cases, API authors may decide that adding `Identifiable` isn’t worth the added complexity and leave the `User` protocol with no such conformance whatsoever.

-As a result, a straightforward conformance to simple protocols such as `Identifiable` and others becomes a hassle to implement.
+As a result, a straightforward conformance to simple - yet quite useful - protocols such as `Identifiable` and others becomes a hassle to implement.

 ## Proposed solution

 We propose to simply stop consider User-like protocols PATs and instead treat them as regular protocols.
 By extension, this will allow them to be used as Types.
-Thus, making more natural code possible - which [fits a goal of Swift of creating "expressive and elegant APIs"](https://forums.swift.org/t/on-the-road-to-swift-6/32862).
-Furthermore, library authors could start adding useful protocol conformances to their protocols that currently prohibitively complex.
+Thus, making more natural code possible - which fits a goal of Swift of building ["expressive and elegant APIs"](https://forums.swift.org/t/on-the-road-to-swift-6/32862).
+Furthermore, library authors could start adding useful protocol conformances to their protocols - a task that's currently prohibitively complex.

 ## Detailed design

 ### What would be a Regular Protocol?